|

 Even when you use the same image data, it looks different between an original image and a displayed image.
 The printing result may look different as well from the image you see on the display.
 This occurs from the difference of characteristics between the input and output devices.
 Input devices such as a scanner or digital camera import the color as electronic data while output devices reproduce an image based on the color data.
 To adjust the color between the devices, use a color management system.
 Each operating system is equipped with a color management system, such as ICM for Windows and ColorSync for Mac OS X. Also, some image editing software support color management systems.

+In a color management system, a color definition file called "Profile" is used for performing color matching between devices.
+(This file is also called an ICC profile.)
+The profile of an input device is called an input profile (or source profile), and an output device, such as a printer, is called a printer profile (or output profile).
+The profile is prepared for each printer model and each media type.
 The color conversion area by an input device and the color reproducing area by an output device are different.
 As a result, there exists a color area that fails to match even if performing "color matching" by using the profile.
 In the color management system, specify the condition of conversion for the area that fails to match as "Intent" other than specifying profiles.
 The name and type of intent vary depending on the color management system you are using.

 If you perform the color management between an input device and the printer, you cannot match the color of the printing result and image you see on the display.
 To match both colors, you need to perform the color management between the input device and the display as well.